 So, how can we treat spocking?

 It is generally a very easy problem to fix.
 Your expert cosmetic injector will inject a small amount of anti-wrinkle injections into the area of the muscles that are pulling the eyebrows in a strange way.

 The key is to balance the forces between the forehead elevators, depressors and to ensure anti wrinkle product is spread across the forehead without sparing the outer aspects.

 The forehead is one of the most challenging areas to inject.
 Fortunately, the spocking effect can be corrected easily.
 Each patient has different goals and needs as well as anatomy and variations.
 By using the vectors and having a great understanding of anatomy, the spocking effect can be avoided.

 If you are unfortunate enough to experience spocking, fear not a simple painless fix is a short appointment away.
-At Contour we will fit you in for a quick correction regardless of how booked out we are.
 It is best to have the correction 2 weeks post-treatment as the results from your anti-wrinkle treatment are a maximum during this period.
 Sometimes, if you notice the issue early, it may correct itself without treatment by the 2 week mark.